loomnetwork/loom-sdk-documentation/docs/en/deploy-loom-testnet.md

 > The Loom private key will be saved into a file called `extdev_private_key`.

-### Deploy to the Extdev testnet
+### Deploy to the Loom Testnet

-As an example, we will deploy and run our application against `Extdev`.
+As an example, we will deploy and run our application against Loom Testnet.

 Run the following command: